Bolortsetseg Minjin is a acclaimed Mongolian paleontologist and director of the Institute for the Study of Mongolian Dinosaurs.

 Loading ...

-Bolortsetseg is best known for locating 67 dinosaur fossils in the Gobi Desert in the span of one week.
+Bolortsetseg is best known for locating 67 in the Gobi Desert in the span of one week.

-Although paleontologists are most famous for studying dinosaurs, “We really study the remains of all ancient organisms, including coral, turtles, and mammals, which are my specialty.”
+Although are most famous for studying dinosaurs, “We really study the remains of all ancient , including coral, turtles and mammals, which are my specialty.”

-Bolortsetseg was not a typical Mongolian child, however.
+Bolortsetseg, on the other hand, learned about the paleontology of Mongolia when she was a young girl.
 Her father is a paleontologist.
 When he would return to their home in Ulaanbaatar from digs, she remembers him bringing back round stones.
 “To me, they looked like weird rocks.
 But really, they were coral fossils.”

 As Bolortsetseg grew up, she realized she wanted to study the way plants and animals developed millions of years ago in Mongolia.
 However, no university in Mongolia offered a paleontology program.
-She studied geology instead.
-She knew her graduate adviser very well: her father.
+She studied instead.
+She knew her graduate advisor very well: her father.

 “Doing research in the lab is demanding.
 That’s what [paleontologists] do, and it’s exciting to figure out what fossils are, but it’s not as much fun as field work!”